The Big “Why” Question

 Fearful cats usually do best in relatively quiet homes.
 They are not suitable for young children as children can easily scare them with loud noises or sudden movements.

 Many fearful cats slowly become more confident as they get used to their living space and daily routine.
 Going to a new, strange environment can cause a fearful cat to regress at first in a new home.
 However, if you follow the procedures outlined in this handout this should only be temporary.
 The amount of time it takes a cat to settle into a new home varies from case to case.
 Some cats may take a week; others may take months, depending on the individual personalities.

 At first you should confine the cat, preferably to a small, quiet room, ensuring that the cat has some appropriate hiding spots but cannot hide in any inaccessible places (e.g. closet or under the bed).
 You should provide hiding places that are easily accessible and comfortable.
 Be sure to place the litter box within easy reach of the cat, but away from food and water.

-Keep the cat confined until he feels comfortable in the room and shows signs of wanting to explore the surroundings.
+Keep the cat confined until they feel comfortable in the room and show signs of wanting to explore the surroundings.

-Let him explore the rest of the house gradually (too much territory all at once may be overwhelming).
-If at any point during this process he regresses, confine him back to his “safe” room for a few days and start over by only allowing access to one room at a time.
+Let them explore the rest of the house gradually (too much territory all at once may be overwhelming).
+If at any point during this process they regress, confine the cat back to their “safe” room for a few days and start over by only allowing access to one room at a time.

 How to Establish a Trusting Relationship